How to Avoid Being Tracked on Your iPhone or Android Phone

 FAQ

-How do I stop my phone from being tracked?
+How do I block my phone from being tracked?

-It’s not possible to completely put a stop to tracking, but you can take steps to mitigate the data you’re generating.
+It’s impossible to completely stop phone tracking, but you can take steps to mitigate the data you’re generating.
 Your IP address, GPS coordinates, SIM card data, and Location Services are all gateways to your data and your location.
 You can use CyberGhost VPN to encrypt your online traffic and stop others from tracking your activity.
 You should also clear your browsing history and cookies, and avoid services collecting lots of data.

 Can a SIM card be tracked?

-No. A phone can still be tracked without a SIM card.
+Yes, a phone can still be tracked without a SIM card.
 Features like Find My Phone still work without a SIM card, and these can reveal your whereabouts.
 If you use the phone to connect to Wi-Fi, you can surf the web as normal, regardless of whether you have a SIM card or not.
-That means you can still be tracked like normal with on-site trackers, cookies, and everything else.
+That means you can still be tracked by on-site trackers, cookies, and everything else.

 How do I know if someone is tracking my location?